fadhilimamk/fadhilimamk.github.io/blog-src/_posts/2023-06-21-fast-paxos.md

 As in Paxos, there are three main actors in Fast-Paxos: `proposer`, `acceptor`, and `learner`.
 The `proposer` is responsible to propose valid values, the `acceptor` is responsible to accept value under certain conditions, and the `learner` is responsible to handle the chosen value[^1].
 As in Paxos, to support $f$ failed machines, we need $f+1$ proposers, $2f+1$ acceptors, and $f+1$ learners.
-Typical deployment co-locates all kinds of actors in each machine, i.e each machine simultaneously hosts proposer, acceptor, and learner.
+Typical deployment co-locates all kinds of actors in each machine, i.e. each machine simultaneously hosts proposer, acceptor, and learner.
 The figure below illustrate this typical deployment.

 ![Typical Paxos and Fast Paxos Deployment](/assets/img/fast-paxos-machine.png) _Typical Deployment for Paxos and Fast-Paxos_